The growing number of at-home sample collection devices and testing products drives the question -- how these covid-19 testing solutions work?

 The FDA has very recently granted Emergency Use Authorization for a complete at-home Covid-19 diagnostic test – a possible game-changer for remote testing.
 The Lucira COVID-19 All-in-One Test Kit uses a molecular technique called real-time loop mediated amplification reaction (RT-LAMP) to produce highly accurate and specific results on a rapid time scale without the need for mail-in processing.

 The Lucira Health website states validation of the test against an existing FDA authorized test, with a 94% positive predicted agreement (PPE) and a 98% negative predicted agreement (NPA).
-Two metrics for diagnostic performance - sensitivity and specificity – are perhaps more familiar to the casual observer.
+Two metrics for diagnostic performance - sensitivity and specificity – are perhaps more familiar analogues to these terms.

 Sensitivity and Specificity of a test are established when there is a perfect reference standard or “gold standard”.
 In the case that there is no gold standard, the measures of positive predicted value (PPV) and negative predicted value (NPV) are then used.
-The best available test is considered a non-reference standard, as few or no others are available for test standardization.
+The best available test, as noted above, is considered a non-reference standard where few or no others available for test standardization.

 How it Works